BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Introduction

+Our first optimization, to answer aggregation queries, uses query-specific NNs (i.e., specialized NNs~\cite{kang2017noscope}) as a control variate or to directly answer queries (\S\ref{sec:opt_agg}).
+Control variates are a variance reduction technique that uses an auxiliary random variable that is correlated with the statistic of interest to reduce the number of samples necessary for a given error bound~\cite{hammersley1964general}.
+We show how to use specialized NNs as a control variate, a novel use of specialized NNs (which have been used for approximate filtering).
+In contrast, standard random sampling does not leverage proxy models and prior work (filtering) is inefficient when objects appear frequently.

+Our second optimization, to answer cardinality-limited queries (e.g., a \texttt{LIMIT} query searching for 10 frames with at least three cars), evaluates object detection on frames that are more likely to contain the event using proxy models (\S\ref{sec:op_scrubbing}).
+By prioritizing frames to search over, \sn can achieve exact answers while speeding up query execution.
+In contrast, filtering is inefficient for frequent objects and random sampling is inefficient for rare events.

+Importantly, both of our optimizations provide exact answers or accuracy guarantees \emph{regardless of the accuracy of the specialized NNs}.
+Furthermore, both of these optimizations can be extended to account for query predicates.

+\begin{sloppypar} \sn incorporates these optimizations in an end-to-end system with a rule-based query optimizer and execution engine that efficiently executes \fql queries.
+Given query contents, \sn will generate an optimized query plan that avoids executing object detection wherever possible, while maintaining the user-specified accuracy (relative to the object detection method as ground truth). \end{sloppypar}

+We evaluate \sn on a variety of queries on four video streams that are widely used in studying video analytics~\cite{kang2017noscope, hsieh2018focus, jiang2018chameleon, xu2019vstore, canel2019scaling} and two new video streams.
+We show that \sn can achieve up to 14$\times$ and 83$\times$ improvement over prior work in video analytics and AQP for aggregation and limit queries respectively.

-In summary, we make the following contributions: \begin{enumerate}[itemsep=.1em,parsep=.1em,topsep=.5em] \item We introduce \fql, a query language for spatiotemporal information of objects in videos, and show it can answer a variety of real-world queries (Section~\ref{sec:fql}). \item We introduce an aggregation algorithm that uses the method of control variates to leverage imprecise specialized NNs for more efficient aggregation than existing AQP methods (Section~\ref{sec:opt_agg}). \item We introduce a scrubbing algorithm that leverages specialized NNs in importance sampling for finding rare events (Section~\ref{sec:op_scrubbing}). \item We introduce a selection algorithm that can infer filters for discarding irrelevant frames can be inferred from \fql queries and can be applied to content-based selection for up to 50$\times$ speedups (Section~\ref{sec:filters}). \item We demonstrate that these optimizations can give up to three orders-of-magnitude speedups over naively applying object detection or \noscope (Section~\ref{sec:eval}). \end{enumerate}
+In summary, we make the following contributions: \begin{enumerate}[itemsep=0em,parsep=0em,topsep=0em] \item We introduce \fql, a query language for spatiotemporal information of objects in videos, and show it can answer a variety of real-world queries, including aggregation, limit, and selection queries.

+\item We introduce an aggregation algorithm that uses control variates to leverage specialized NNs for more efficient aggregation than existing AQP methods by up to 14$\times$.

+\item We introduce an algorithm for limit queries that uses specialized NNs and can deliver up to 83$\times$ speedups over recent work in video analytics and random sampling. \end{enumerate}